 Students' Union Board of Directors and Senate Student Representatives are students who have been elected by the student population in a General Election.

 The General Election is held annually, typically in February/March, and is overseen by the Chief Returning Officer (CRO).

 Three primary election activities are:

 To become a candidate for election, a person must be nominated and any UBC-O student is eligible.
-Candidates must have ten other UBC-O students nominate them by signing the candidates nomination form.
+Candidates must have 15 other UBC-O students nominate them by signing the candidates nomination form.

 Once a candidate has been approved by the CRO, they may then campaign with-in the designated campaign period.
 Campaigning might include posters, online media and face-to-face contact with students.
 Discussions and debate sessions are organized to learn more about the candidates and a chance to ask them questions.

 At the end of the campaign period, the student body votes on each position.
 At the polling station, students will be given a ballot with the candidates names on it and can vote once for each position.
 Once the ballots are counted, the successful candidate is the person who wins a simple majority of the votes.
-Make sure to bring your Student ID Card to the polling station.
+Polling will happen online using UBC WebVote and your CWL.